-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare.
-Specific Part B service(s) the plan has identified as clinically appropriate to furnish through electronic exchange when the provider is not in the same location as the enrollee. - Certain additional telehealth services, including for: Dermatology and Urgent Care are provided through Senior Care Plus' Preferred Virtual Visit vendor, Teladoc. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospitalbased renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location
+- Certain additional telehealth services, including for: Dermatology and Urgent Care are provided through Senior Care Plus' Preferred Virtual Visit vendor, Teladoc. - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and